kajstof/DotNetDesignPatterns/README.md

     * Textual input need to be processed
       * E.g., turned into OOP structure
     * Some examples
-      * Programming language compilers, interpretes and IDEs
+      * Programming language compilers, interpreters and IDEs
       * HTML, XML and similar
       * Numeric expressions (3+4/5)
       * Regular expressions